 Increased demand for nursing homes projected as boomers age

-Posted on behalf of The Bell Law Firm, PLLC on Mar 29, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Mar 29, 2012 in Nursing Home Information

 Baby boomers changed the world.
 Born out of the World War II generation, baby boomers comprise the largest population demographic in the United Sates.
 During the next twenty years, an estimated 10,000 individuals will turn age 65 each day.
 To put the enormous number of baby boomers into perspective, consider that while there are currently 40 million U.S. citizens over the age of 65, by the year 2050, there will be nearly 89 million.